rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 The test results are cached and previously successful tests are `ignored` during testing.
 The stdout/stderr contents as well as a timestamp file for every test can be found under `build/ARCH/test/`.
-To force-rerun a test (e.g. in case the test runner fails to notice a change) you can simply remove the timestamp file.
+To force-rerun a test (e.g. in case the test runner fails to notice a change) you can simply remove the timestamp file, or use the `--force-rerun` CLI option.

 Note that some tests require a Python-enabled gdb.
 You can test if your gdb install supports Python by using the `python` command from